-Tom Thumb is now open at The Union in Uptown.
+Tom Thumb opened at The Union in Uptown in 2019.
 It offers a boozy shopping experience with beer and wine.
-Courtesy of The Union
+(Courtesy of The Union)

 Trader Joe's sells fresh flowers.